TurboWafflz/ImaginaryInfinity-Calculator/README.md

 Functions in the "core" plugin can be accessed without specifying "core". ex. "factor(7)" instead of "core.factor(7)"

+## Themes
+The colors used by the calculator can be modified by themes.
+Themes are python scripts that define a class and are stored in the `themes` folder.
+To change the theme used by the calculator, run `configMod("appearance", "theme", "<theme name>")`.
+Two themes are included by default, `dark` for use on terminals with a dark background, and `light` for use on terminals with a light background.

 ## Built in commands:
 The following commands are built in to the calculator or added by the "core" plugin.